mwvgroup/Pitt-Google-Broker/README.md

 ## Ingesting Data to GCP

-The `alert_ingestion` module handels the insertion of ZTF alert data into BigQuery.
-Eventually this module will ingest data directly from the live ZTF stream, but for now it relies on the ZTF Alert Archive described in the previous section.
-Data can be ingested into BigQuery through multiple avenues (see [here](https://cloud.google.com/bigquery/docs/loading-data) for an overview on options and procing models), but the `alert_ingestion` module only provides options to *stream* or *bulk insert* methods.
+The `alert_ingestion` module handles the insertion of ZTF alert data into BigQuery.
+Eventually this module will ingest data directly from the live ZTF stream, but for now, it relies on the ZTF Alert Archive described in the previous section.
+Data can be ingested into BigQuery through multiple avenues (see [here](https://cloud.google.com/bigquery/docs/loading-data) for an overview of options and pricing models), but the `alert_ingestion` module only provides options to *stream* or *bulk insert* methods.

 ```python
 from broker import alert_ingestion

 # To ingest alerts via the BigQuery streaming interface